Our Top Tips to Winning Online Roulette

 These include bets on 1 to 6 numbers and award the highest payouts.
 You can win anywhere from 5/1 to 35/1.
 However, due to also having the lowest probability to win, players often combine these with outside bets.

-The Odds for Combined Bets
+What are the Odds for Combined Bets?

 A good rule of thumb when combining bets is to make certain there are shared numbers.
 This ensures that you will have a chance to win on most or all combined bets laid on the table each round.
 Those that don't follow this advice will either lose some or all of what is wagered each spin.